 • Icing.
 A must for cinnamon roll anything!

-How to make cinnamon roll casserole
+How to make this recipe

 This whole process could not be easier!
 The full recipe is at the bottom of the post, but here’s the highlights:

 1. Prepare baking dish.
-Preheat oven and pour melted butter in the bottom of a glass 9×13″ baking dish.
+Preheat the oven and pour melted butter in the bottom of a glass 9×13″ baking dish.

 This cinnamon roll casserole recipe is pretty straightforward, but here are some tips that make it even easier!